iBridges-for-iRODS/iBridges/docs/source/metadata.rst

 .. note::
-    You can have several metadata entries with the same key but different values and units, i.e. metadata keys are not unique in iRODS but the combination of key, value and unit must be unique.
+    You can have several metadata entries with the same key but different values and units, i.e. metadata keys are not unique in iRODS but the combination of key, value and units must be unique.

 Set metadata
 ------------